Vidyush/todo-react/README.md

-This app is a simple Todo app built with React.
+A simple Todo app built with React.
 It is also having functionality to store data in the localstorage.